DoTheEvo/NAS-MergerFS-SnapRAID/readme.md

 * `category.create=pfrd` - sets create policy to a random distribution, but the available free space affects the odds.
-* `func.getattr=newest` - if situation happens where there are two versions of the same file, this defines which version to pick - newest, it's recommended.
+* `func.getattr=newest` - if situation happens where there are two versions of the same file on different disks, this defines which version to pick - newest, it's recommended.
 * `minfreespace=20G` - disks that have less than 20GB will not be picked
   to store new files, saves the space for metadata and whatnot.
 * `fsname=mergerfs` - just defines what name to show in info/disk utilities
 * `0 0` - the first zero is some legacy backup dump, and second is about fsck on boot.
 Since mergerfs is union filesystem no fsck for it.

-When looking around the internet there are other mount options being used, but some digging shown that some were [deprecated](https://trapexit.github.io/mergerfs/latest/config/deprecated_options/) or were made in to default, or were not wise to pick in the first place.<br>
+Looking around the internet there are other mount options being used, but digging deeper shown that some were [deprecated](https://trapexit.github.io/mergerfs/latest/config/deprecated_options/) or were made in to defaults, or were not wise to pick in the first place.<br>
 Of note is that there is no [caching](https://trapexit.github.io/mergerfs/latest/config/cache/) in this setup.

 </details>

 <details>
-<summary><h3>MergerFS policies</h3></summary>
+<summary><h3>MergerFS policies details</h3></summary>

 * [The official docs](https://trapexit.github.io/mergerfs/latest/config/functions_categories_policies/)

 A major aspect of mergerfs is picking the policy that decides **how the data are spread** across the drives.
-Reading the official documentation is a **must do**, but to give some idea...
+Reading the official documentation is a **must do** if planning to move away from the defaults... but to give some quick idea.

 Two types